South African President Signs Expropriation Bill Into Law

 (MENAFN- IANS) Johannesburg, Jan 25 (IANS) South African President Cyril Ramaphosa has signed the Expropriation Bill into law, which allows public institutions to expropriate land in the public interest.

-The Presidency said the signing of the bill was repealing the pre-democratic Expropriation Act of 1975, reports Xinhua news agency.
+The Presidency said the signing of the bill was repealing the pre-democratic Expropriation Act of 1975.

-"Section 25 of the constitution recognises expropriation as an essential mechanism for the state to acquire someone's property for a public purpose or in the public interest, subject to just and equitable compensation being paid," the Presidency said in a statement late on Thursday.
+"Section 25 of the constitution recognises expropriation as an essential mechanism for the state to acquire someone's property for a public purpose or in the public interest, subject to just and equitable compensation being paid," the Presidency said in a statement.

 The bill stipulates that the government can only take property if it has tried and failed to reach a fair agreement with the owner.
-It would enable local, provincial and national state institutions to expropriate land for public use.
+It would enable local, provincial and national state institutions to expropriate land for public use, Xinhua news agency.

 "In terms of the law, an expropriating authority may not expropriate property arbitrarily or for a purpose other than a public purpose or in the public interest," the Presidency said, underlining that the government must negotiate with the property owner before taking it.